13 Tips for Surviving Summer Break (Survival Guide)

 You love your kids and would do anything for them but hands up if you can use a little help to get you through.

-We all eventually need a break from the chaotic days of never-ending questions, fights between siblings, constant need to be entertained, and my goodness let’s not forget the snacks.
+We all eventually need a break from the chaotic days of never-ending questions, fights between siblings, the constant need to be entertained, and my goodness let’s not forget the snacks.

 Summer Survival Guide for Parents

 The days are long and the years are short.
 Am I right moms?

 Here are a few things to help you not just survive, but thrive through these summer days and keep your sanity intact!

 We’ve got 13 survival tips for you right here:

 Ok, so maybe you can’t always get together on a whim but I love having a mom friend or two I can send a quick text or call during nap time and vent about my day.
 She understands the struggle.